baharbiazar/fraud_detection/overview.md

 ### EDA
 - Step 1:
 Loaded the data with pandas.
 Added a 'Fraud' column that contains numeric values 0,1,2 depending on if the event is fraud.
 If `acct_type` field contains the word `fraud`, that point is considered 'High Risk' or 2, if the field is `premium`, the label is 'Low Risk' or 0 and everything else is considered 'Medium Risk' or 1.
+86.3 % of the data is low risk, 4.7% are spammer and TOS voilators and 9% is fraudulent.

 <img src="images/transactions.png" width="700" />